astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 ## Example of Transforming Momentum

-Suppose that two observers in different reference frames were measuring the momentum of the particle in Example 5.1 above.
-Say the primed observer is moving with $\beta_R=0.866$ in the
-$+x$ direction with respect to the unprimed observer.
+Example 8.2: Suppose that two observers in different reference frames were measuring the momentum of the particle in Example 5.1 above.
+Say the primed observer is moving with $\beta_R=0.866$ in the $+x$ direction with respect to the unprimed observer.
 The unprimed observer would measure a momentum 4-vector of:
 ```{math}
 [p_4] =
 \begin{bmatrix}